|

 1319 In this year as Lancaster

-became more powerful, John Earl Warrene was forced to grant the
+became more powerful, John earl Warene was forced to grant the

-Thomas already held the neighbouring lands of the honour of Pontefract.
+Thomas already held the neighbouring lands in the honour of Pontefract.

 Thus for about five years, from 1317 until 1322, the Pontefract lands